 Now that you are armed with knowledge about different types of sexual misconduct, you must work to ensure the safest workplace possible for your employees.
 The first step to preventing sexual misconduct from affecting your workplace is to adopt a clear sexual harassment policy.
 Consider whether your employee handbook and standards should contain a code of conduct for actions outside the workplace.
 Train employees once a year about what sexual harassment and misconduct are, how to prevent it, and how to report it.
 Review your complaint procedures and ensure supervisors and managers receive adequate training separate from employee sessions on how to look for, prevent, and take reports of sexual harassment.
 Monitor your workplace and talk with your employees.
 Keeping an open line of communication with employees can make them feel safer if they need to make a complaint.
 Finally, take all complaints seriously.

-Call Gignilliat, Savitz & Bettis LLP to talk to a labor lawyer in South Carolina who is experienced in preventing and mitigating sexual harassment and misconduct in the workplace.
+Call Gignilliat, Savitz & Bettis LLP to talk to employment lawyers in South Carolina who is experienced in preventing and mitigating sexual harassment and misconduct in the workplace.
 The team of lawyers at Gignilliat, Savitz & Bettis LLP will review your policies and will discuss with you any conduct inside or outside the workplace that may give rise to sexual harassment claims or sexual misconduct allegations to bring you peace of mind.